Nhat-Thanh/PixelRL-SR/README.md

-# [Pytorch] Super-Resolution using Reinforcement Learning
+# [Pytorch] Super-Resolution using Multi-Step Reinforcement Learning

 Implementation of Super-Resolution model using Reinforcement learning based on **Multi-Step Reinforcement Learning for Single Image Super-Resolution** paper with Pytorch.